“It is a capital mistake to theorize before one has data.”– Arthur Conan Doyle

 - Information sharing: To facilitate the online data visualization of your most valuable data so that you can share key insights with other stakeholders both internally and outside the organization.

-- Performance measurement: By working with interactive KPIs, you can set specific business tasks, measuring your performance while working towards clearly defined milestones for enhanced business success.
+- Performance measurement: By working with interactive KPI dashboards, you can set specific business tasks, measuring your performance while working towards clearly defined milestones for enhanced business success.

 - Forecasting: As dashboards are equipped with predictive analytics, it’s possible to spot trends and patterns that will help you develop initiatives and make preparations for future business success.